learn-co-curriculum/react-hooks-lists-and-keys/README.md

 ## Working with Arrays

-Let's suppose we had an array of our favorite CSS colors, and we wanted to display them each as separate components.
+Let's suppose we had an array of our favorite CSS colors, and we wanted to display them as separate `li` elements in an ordered list.
 We could do something like this:

 ```jsx
 function ColorList() {